varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/guides/first-steps/Intro.md

 We wrote Kobweb in order to make using Compose HTML feel way more enjoyable.
 We want to enable a world where more developers can enjoy the experience of creating websites using Kotlin.

-Compose HTML is a very powerful library, but it leaves many decisions up to the user that many might not care about that much.
-These decisions can get in the way of writing the fun parts of a website, spawning many threads across Kotlin webdev forums as everyone tries to solve the same thing in slightly different ways.
+Compose HTML is a very powerful library, but it leaves a lot of problems up to the developer to solve.
+While power in the hands of the developer seems like a good thing, sometimes these are the sorts of decisions that end up spawning countless threads across developer forums where everyone tries to solve the same thing and are clearly frustrated because they just want it to work so they can move onto the more important features.

+> [!NOTE]
-> [!NOTE] (To learn more about Compose HTML, please visit [the official tutorials](https://github.com/JetBrains/compose-jb/tree/master/tutorials/HTML/Getting_Started)).
+> To learn more about Compose HTML, please visit [the official tutorials](https://github.com/JetBrains/compose-jb/tree/master/tutorials/HTML/Getting_Started).

 For example, at the very beginning, when we were evaluating if Kobweb was even worth writing, we experimented to see if there was an easier way to set up routing across pages, eliminate the need to write a dummy `index.html` file, style